daattali/beautiful-jekyll/vision.md

 Our team includes faculty, administrative staff, technical staff, teaching assistants, and anyone else who contributes to making MDS a success.

 - We learn from each other, help each other, and keep our egos out of the workplace.
-The workplace culture is safe for dissent.
+Our workplace culture is safe for dissent.
-- The various branches of team communicate effectively and support each other.
+- The various branches of the team communicate effectively and support each other.
 - Working at MDS is exciting and immersive, but is consistent with an appropriate work-life balance.
-- We avoid inertia and step outside our comfort zones to keep the program cutting edge.
+- We avoid inertia and step outside our comfort zones to keep the program cutting-edge.
 - We have fun and celebrate our accomplishments.
 - Through implementing the above, MDS is highly desirable place to work.